greenteaphd/MaxCalester/README.md

 The program features two solutions: a greedy algorithm solution and a dynamic programming solution.
 Either run the file titled MaxCalesterDynamicProgrammingSolution to run the dynamic programming solution or the MaxCalesterMainProgramGreedy file to run the greedy algorithm solution.
 Both are console-based interactions.
 They will work without any further set up.
+We recommend the greedy solution for its speed, but cannot guarantee 100% accuracy.
+We recommend the dynamic programming solution for 100% accuracy, but cannot guarantee a quick recommendation.

 To run the greedy algorithm solution program, you simply need to run the MaxCalesterMainProgramGreedy.
 The program will incorporate the other csv files and Python files that are in this package.
 Each restaurant has a corresponding csv and Python files.
 You do not need to worry about the files in order to run the program.
-To run the dynamic programming solution, you simply need to run the MxCalesterDynamicProgrammingSolution.
+To run the dynamic programming solution, you simply need to run the MaxCalesterDynamicProgrammingSolution.

 Each csv file contains the list items from a restaurant's menu with their prices and calorie counts.
-They were taken from online sources, most directly from the restaurant.
+They were taken from online sources, most directly from the restaurants.

 The menu items' names belong to the companies.